KishanPRao/kanbored/README.md

 - Multiple checklist (adds task metadata into kanboard, even if not try checklist)
 - Archived task (card), column (list)

-Limitations:
-- User info not properly retained / shown
-- Subtask ordering will be different (uses metadata info to organize & decide position).
-If re-ordered in kanboard after in-app use, it will not be reflected.

 Basic features:
 - Checklist-bridge complete
 - Bridge, linked task